TeseoLou/clancy-nook-walking-tours/TESTING.md

 | user-scalable="no" is not used in the meta name="viewport" element, and maximum-scale is not less than 5 | ✔ |
 | Background and foreground colors have a sufficient contrast ratio | ✔ |

+## **Bugs and Fixes** (6)

+For a detailed breakdown of bugs encountered and their resolutions throughout the development process, please proceed to the next section in the [README.md](README.md).
+This section provides insights into the challenges faced and how they were resolved to ensure a smooth user experience.